Mitigating Prior Shape Bias in Point Clouds via Differentiable Center Learning

+To address these challenges, we introduce DCS-Net, a differentiable center point acquisition method for point clouds depicted in Figure \ref{motb}.
+This paradigm shift alters the traditional point cloud model pretraining paradigm (FPS + model pretraining), resulting in a more coherent training process and resolving the issue of prior shape bias.
+Specifically, we map the point cloud onto a canonical sphere, such that semantically similar parts of objects belonging to the same category are mapped to the same position.
+On the canonical sphere, we compute a probability map representing the likelihood of each point belonging to a certain category.
+By weighting all points using this probability map, we obtain the same number of centers as the number of categories.
+And during the model pretraining phase, we replace the FPS algorithm with DCS-Net for center sampling while keeping the subsequent operations unchanged.

-We propose a novel approach called \textbf{DCS-Net.} This method alters the traditional point cloud model pretraining paradigm (FPS + model pretraining), resulting in a more coherent training process and resolving the aforementioned issues.
-By utilizing DCS-Net to acquire center points, we introduce an additional proxy task, global feature (center point) reconstruction.
-This training framework enables point clouds to simultaneously learn global and local patterns.
-Through the integration of global feature reconstruction, our method is capable of capturing fine-grained local details and broader global structures within point clouds, thus enhancing their representation learning capabilities.
+Center points encapsulate rich global information of the point cloud, motivating us to design center point reconstruction as a novel proxy task for pretraining.
+Existing point cloud models employ unique proxy tasks, such as masked point prediction in Point-BERT and autoregressive generation in PointGPT.
+However, these tasks primarily focus on local feature reconstruction, overlooking the global patterns within the point cloud.
+By utilizing DCS-Net to acquire center points, we introduce an additional proxy task, global feature reconstruction, to complement the existing local feature reconstruction in point cloud models.
+This combined approach enables simultaneous learning of both global and local patterns within the point cloud.
+With the integration of global feature reconstruction, our method enhances the representation learning of point clouds by capturing both the fine-grained local details and the broader global structures.